 - Phosphorus – 20%

-*The Daily Value (DV) is the amount of nutrient needed for a healthy adult on a 2000-calorie diet.
+*The Daily Value (DV) is the amount of nutrients needed for a healthy adult on a 2000-calorie diet.

 Cuts of Beef Reference